Inelastic collisions facilitating runaway electron generation in weakly-ionized plasmas

-Regarding inelastic collisions, we introduced the soft-hard separation factor, $h$.
-This factor helps determine if an inelastic collision is categorized as soft or hard.
-When the energy loss ratio of the incident electron is higher than $h$, such collisions are included in the Boltzmann operator; otherwise, they are described by the FP operator.
-Following the conventional practice, we assume that a scattered electron possesses more energy than an ejected one despite of indistinguishability.
-While a net effect of long range Coulomb interactions between free electrons can be obtained by setting the cut-off of the maximum impact parameter \cite{Rosenbluth1957PR}, that of free-bound collisions can be done by integrating collisional cross sections which an electron passes through during unit time.
-The normalized Coulomb logarithm for free-bound collisions comprises the soft ionizing and exciting collision parts, from $1 \ s \rightarrow 2 \ p$ to $1 \ s \rightarrow 10 \ p$ transitions.
+We introduce a soft-hard separation factor $h$ to determine if an inelastic collision is categorized as soft or hard.
+When the energy loss fraction of the incident electron is higher than $h$, such collisions are included in the Boltzmann operator; otherwise, they are described by the FP operator.
+For high $h$ such as $h=0.99$, the test particle operator is approximated as the FP operator.
+Following the conventional practice, we assume that a scattered electron possesses more energy than an ejected one.
+The slowing-down frequency for free-bound collisions comprises the soft ionization and excitation collision parts, from $1 \ s \rightarrow 2 \ p$ to $1 \ s \rightarrow 10 \ p$ transitions.